T-Stringfellow/scripts/README.md

 <img src="https://github.com/T-Stringfellow/scripts/blob/main/Ansible/Images/Red-Team%20(Azure)%20Map_ELK-Red-Team%2BELK(public).png">

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the complete-deploy_playbook.yml file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._

 This document contains the following details:
 - Description of the Topology